 The programme includes a resource guide Strategic issues and coaching notes for senior leaders and team leaders on how the sessions might be used making best use of the following materials.

-The fourteen sessions:
+The twelve sessions:

-- Building progression into Making Links
+- Putting Making Links into learning

 - Reviewing our progress

 The units can be undertaken in any order.
 Teams might start with those learning behaviours that fit particularly snugly with their subject before extending the range of behaviours as they gain confidence.
 Or they may all choose to focus on an area of common concern before moving on to considering subject-friendly ones.
 The final unit provides teachers and the school with ways of assessing the progress made to date.